 Berlin is the capital, the largest and the most populous city in Germany, with more than 4 million citizens.

-Due to its history and culture, it is a center of marvelous architecture, interesting museums and galleries, gorgeous palaces, as well as vibrant nightlife with numerous cafés, clubs, bars.
+Due to its history and culture, it is a center of marvelous architecture, interesting museums, and galleries, gorgeous palaces, as well as a vibrant nightlife with numerous cafés, clubs, bars.

 Warnings & Dangers in Berlin

 Considering its location score of 78, Berlin can be seen as a very safe city, both at night and in the daytime.
 As in any other major city, there are some areas where you can encounter criminal activity.
 As long as you are cautioned, you can feel safe while in Berlin.

 When public transport and taxis are in question, Berlin can be considered generally safe.
 However, there is always a possibility of becoming easy prey if you are not attentive, so you should remain vigilant.
 Taxi scams do not exist in Berlin.

 Pickpockets are the main problem not only in the public transportation and tourist areas but also in clubs or pubs, just as in any other capital.
 Their techniques and strategies are so sophisticated and not only tourists are the target, but the Berliners as well.
 You should keep an eye on your possessions.

 There is no threat of a serious natural disaster in Berlin.
 The only possible disaster is flooding which can happen in the spring due to the snow melting or heavy rain.